 Did you know that stress can cause erectile dysfunction?
 Discover everything you need to know in this comprehensive article.

 Muscle tension.
 Racing thoughts.
 Excessive worry.
 Fear.
 Nausea.
 Headaches.
 Most of us feel some level of stress daily.
-But, did you know that stress can lead to erectile dysfunction (ED)?
+But, did you know that stress can lead to temporary erectile dysfunction (ED)?

 Erectile dysfunction is an incredibly common illness.
 How common is ED?
 One study estimated that about 18 million men suffer from ED in America alone!
 In reality, however, the true number is likely far higher, given that us men tend to under-report sexual issues!

 The risk for erectile dysfunction increases with age but, younger men are also at risk.
 According to the Massachusetts Male Aging Study at the age of 40, just under half of all men had ED!
 So, younger guys certainly aren’t immune – even in people who are fit and healthy.

 Erectile dysfunction can be caused by a variety of factors.
 For some, the cause of erectile dysfunction is physical: including a disease, injury or damage to the blood vessels.
 At times, however, ED can be caused by psychological factors, which we review in a little more detail down below.

-Experts suggest that 10% to 20% of all erectile dysfunction cases are caused by psychological factors, which we call ‘psychological impotence’.
+Experts suggest that 10% to 20% of all erectile dysfunction cases are caused by psychological factors, which we call ‘psychological erectile dysfunction’.

 Can stress cause erectile dysfunction?

 The answer is yes – stress and anxiety most certainly can cause ED.
 But, how can stress cause erectile dysfunction?

 Erections require the body to synchronize a variety of systems: muscular, hormonal, vascular, nerve-based, emotional and psychological.
 If there’s a problem in any of these systems, it can result in erectile dysfunction.